ANiggemann/ANI-Camera-Remote/README.md

 Settings
 -
-The settings can be changed at the start of the file ANI_CameraRemote.ino
+The settings can be changed at the beginning of the file ANI_CameraRemote.ino
 * ssid = "ANI-CameraRemote" - WiFi SSID
 * password = "Remoter12345678" - Set to "" for open access point w/o passwortd
 * webServerPort = 80 - Port for web server